-We love going to a great steakhouse for great steaks, right?
+Most everyone loves going to a top-notch steakhouse for great steaks, right?
 But we must say, the steakhouse sides give those steaks a run for their money!

 Folks, we promise you, making creamed spinach at home is so much easier than you might think.

-It’s rich and creamy, and so much fun to make!
+It’s rich, creamy, delicious, and so much fun to make!

 Now, it’s time to bring it all together.

 After the cream has thickened somewhat, stir in the salt, pepper, parmesan cheese, and ground nutmeg.

 Finally, stir in the cooked spinach.
 It will take a little elbow grease to get the spinach fully coated.
 Stir until everything is well blended and the spinach is nicely heated.

 This is a spectacular side dish that is especially good served alongside a wonderful steak, such as our Filet Mignon with Bordelaise Sauce.

 It has that “special occasion” look and taste to it.
 It’s wonderful when served for a romantic dinner for two for Valentine’s Day (the recipe can easily be cut in half).

 It’s also an ideal dish for serving during the holiday season.
 But honestly, it’s so good, and easy to prepare, we love whipping up a batch any time of the year!